-On the W&OD Trail from Shirlington, the trail is quite urban for a few miles, but you soon leave trappings of the city behind to enter more leafy suburbs.
-From east to west, the trail does gain elevation albeit gradually.
-However, if you start in Purcellville and head to Shirlington, you won't have to peddle so hard.
-Bluemont Park (at 3.5 miles) is one of many picnic areas and parks within the trail's first 10 miles; it's a great rest stop and has both water and restrooms.
-You'll also find an old caboose here, one of many along the way, as well as a link to the Bluemont Junction Trail, constructed on a former spur line of the W&OD Railroad.
+The trail’s eastern terminus is in the unincorporated community of Shirlington in Arlington, which makes for a nice starting or ending point.
+From here, the W&OD Trail is urban for a few miles before exchanging the trappings of the city for leafier suburbs.
+From east to west, the trail gains elevation, albeit gradually.
+Bluemont Park is one of many picnic areas and parks within the trail’s first 10 miles.
+You’ll find water, restrooms, and an old caboose here, as well as a link to the Bluemont Junction Trail, constructed on a former railroad spur.

-The town of Herndon (at mile 20.5) has a trailside train depot used as a visitor center and also another caboose.
-As the trail continues, it passes through Sterling (mile 23) and Ashburn (mile 27.5), where enterprising folks are known to set up trailside BBQ stands between spring and autumn.
-The historical town of Leesburg (mile 34) has a Colonial feel and is a popular spot for lunch and antiquing.
-The trail also passes through a nice park, and from here west begins to take on a more rural tone.
+The town of Herndon features another caboose and a trailside train depot used as a visitor center.
+As the trail continues, it passes through Sterling and Ashburn, which features a year-round trailside barbecue restaurant.
+The historic town of Leesburg is a popular spot for lunch and antiquing.
+The trail also passes through a nice park.
+From here, it begins to take on a more rural tone as it continues west.

-The final 10 miles from Leesburg to Purcellville travel through rolling hills of Virginia piedmont farmland.
-Horses graze, corn fields flourish and trail crowds thin out somewhat.
-The trail ends at the Purcellville Train Depot (mile 44.8), which features restaurants and a bike shop for your trail-riding needs.
+The final 10 miles from Leesburg to Purcellville travel through the rolling hills of Virginia Piedmont farmland.
+Horses graze, cornfields flourish, and trail crowds thin out somewhat.
+The trail ends at the Purcellville Train Depot, which features restaurants and a bike shop.